-I love the movie “The Rewrite” because it shows how much time we waste when we hold on to the past.
+As for the past, it’s over my friend and no amount of wishing will bring it back.
+I love the movie “The Rewrite” because it shows how much time we waste when we try to hold on to the past.
 It is about an aging Hollywood screenwriter, trying desperately to recapture the success he has had in the past.
-On a particularly difficult day, he watches a YouTube video showing him accepting the Oscar for best screenplay some twenty years earlier and reminisces on that time when he was the toast of the town.
-His life is taking him in a completely different direction which he fights tooth and nail because he is afraid it means his best years are now behind him.
+On a particularly difficult day, he watches a YouTube video showing him accepting the Oscar for best screenplay some twenty years earlier and longs for that time when he was the toast of the town.
+His life is now taking him in a direction that he doesn’t like at all because he is afraid it means acknowledging that his best years are now behind him.
 He soon learns that by clinging to the past he is missing out on the wonderful opportunities his new path is trying to offer him.

 How often do we miss out on what the present has to offer us by clinging to past memories?
-You may enjoy thinking about past accomplishments because they take you back to your glory days, but the fact that you were once a top athlete or beauty queen is of little importance today.
-What you are doing with your life now is all that matters.
-That’s not to say that you shouldn’t be proud of your achievements, but continually looking backwards prevents you from enjoying what is in front of you.
-And don’t forget that you still have many opportunities for glory days ahead.
+Life is always unfolding in front of us and showing us new roads we can take.
+We may enjoy thinking about past accomplishments because they take us back to our glory days, but the fact that we were once a top athlete or beauty queen is of little importance to anyone today.
+What we do with our lives now is all that matters.
+That’s not to say that we shouldn’t be proud of our achievements, but continually looking backward prevents us from enjoying what is in front of us.
+And don’t forget that we still have many opportunities for glory days ahead.

 “You must live in the present, launch yourself on every wave, find your eternity in each moment.
 Fools stand on their island of opportunities and look toward another land.
 There is no other land; there is no other life but this.” ~ Henry David Thoreau